-• Nodify XL2® and Nodify CDT® tests, together marketed as part of our Nodify Lung® Nodule Risk Assessment testing strategy, assess a suspicious lung nodule's risk of lung cancer to help identify the most appropriate treatment pathway.
+• Nodify CDT® and XL2® tests, together marketed as our Nodify Lung® Nodule Risk Assessment testing, assess a suspicious lung nodule's risk of lung cancer to help identify the most appropriate treatment pathway.
+The Nodify CDT and XL2 tests have an established average turnaround time of one and five business days, respectively, from receipt of the blood sample, providing physicians with timely results to guide diagnostic planning.
 We believe we are the only company to offer two commercial blood-based tests to help physicians reclassify risk of malignancy in patients with suspicious lung nodules.